 Washington-Lee High School History: 1960 – 79

 In the 60s and 70s, W-L reached new academic and athletic heights, as its reputation continued to grow both nationally and internationally.
 Integration was successful—student-driven in many respects.
 W-L became a model for other high schools across the state.
 The 60s was also an era of growing student activism at W-L. Students formed groups like Social Action for Equality, joined protests against censorship by the administration, joined the anti-freeway protests, and participated in civil rights sit-ins.
+A direct result of student activism, W-L offered one of the first high school level Black Studies courses in the country.
 An experimental high school program, Woodlawn, began accepting students in 1971.
 (It continues to operate today as H-B Woodlawn, currently located in Arlington’s first urban-style school building, designed by Danish firm Bjarke Ingels Group in 2018.)

 - In the 60s, Time Magazine named W-L the second best public high school in the nation.